ibexa/documentation-developer/docs/commerce/shipping_management/shipment_api.md

 ---
-description: Use PHP API to manage shipments n Commerce: create, update and delete shipments.
+description: Use PHP API to manage shipments in Commerce.
+Create, update and delete shipments.
 edition: commerce
 ---